-- Class 5590 Computer program, application, app, script, or coded system that is new and unique (not merely a file run in a program, such as a 'word document' or a picture drawn in 'Microsoft Paint'). - Class 5591 Computer presentation (power point, web page/site, animated graphics such as gifs, etc.)
+- Class 5590 Computer program, application, app, script, or coded system that is new and unique (not merely a file run in a program, such as a 'word document' or a picture drawn in 'Microsoft Paint'). - Class 5591 Coded Website built entirely by the 4-H member (not using a pre-made template generator such as Wix or Squarespace).
+Items in this class could be coded in HTML, CSS, Javascript, Wordpress, or other web-based programming languages or platforms. - Class 5594 Microcontroller or microcomputer application a small circuit board that is programmed to acc0pmlish a specific task (project built and programmed using Raspberry Pi, Arduino, ect.)